Haswell-jack/Vagrant-labs/README.md

 # Vagrant-labs
-Ubuntu lab environment, in preparation for docker swarm project.
-Creates one control and two nodes.
+Ubuntu lab environments, in preparation for projects.

 ## How to use this Lab
 1. Install Vagrant: https://www.vagrantup.com/downloads.html